Space Plasma Physics research programme

 Freja

-Freja did detailed measurements of the Earth’s upper ionosphere 1992-1996, including our wave investigations.
+Freja did detailed measurements of the Earth’s upper ionosphere from 1992-1996, including our wave investigations.

 Viking